 activities with identified special education students.

-Children with a particular special education need like language development may be placed in a special education program
+Children with a particular special education need like language development may be placed in a special education program with

-with focuses specifically on that need.
+focuses specifically on that need.

-School districts may decide to contract with local private preschool or other community agency as a site in which to
+School districts may decide to contract with local private preschool or other community agency as a site in which to provide

-services, but will not pay costs associated with child care or other, non-special education services.
+not pay costs associated with child care or other, non-special education services.

 A school district may collaborate with Head Start to provide a special education program.